Injera Firfir

 Before you start

-• Prepare a quick niter kibbeh if you cannot find it locally.
+• Prepare a quick Niter Kibbeh if you cannot source it locally.

-Melt 1 cup (2 sticks) unsalted butter over low heat.
-Add 1/4 cup minced red onion, 2 smashed garlic cloves, 1 tbsp grated ginger, 1/2 tsp ground turmeric, 3 crushed black cardamom pods, 1/2 tsp dried oregano, and 4 whole cloves.
-Simmer gently on the lowest possible heat for 30 minutes, skim the foam, strain through a fine-mesh sieve, and discard the solids.
+Melt 1 cup of unsalted butter in a saucepan over low heat.
+Add 1/4 cup minced red onion, 2 smashed garlic cloves, 1 tbsp grated ginger, 1/2 tsp ground turmeric, 3 crushed Indian black cardamom pods, 1/2 tsp dried oregano, and 4 whole cloves.
+Simmer gently on the lowest heat for 30 minutes, skim the foam, and strain through a fine-mesh sieve.

-In a spice grinder, pulse 1 tsp black peppercorns, 1 tsp cumin seeds, 1/2 tsp whole cloves, 1/2 tsp ground cinnamon, 1/2 tsp ground nutmeg, and the seeds from 2 Indian black cardamom pods.
+In a spice grinder, pulse together 1 tsp black peppercorns, 1 tsp cumin seeds, 1/2 tsp whole cloves, 1/2 tsp ground cinnamon, 1/2 tsp ground nutmeg, and the seeds from 2 Indian black cardamom pods until fine.
+Store in an airtight jar.

 Ingredients